A Poincar\'e-Birkhoff Theorem for Asymptotically Unitary Hamiltonian Diffeomorphisms: The Poincaré-Birkhoff theorem for rapidly asymptotically unitary Hamiltonian systems

-In the proposition below, we summarize the discussion of the preceding section, listing the properties of the Hamiltonians we will need to prove the main theorem.
-The definition and properties of filtered Floer homology for asymptotically linear Hamiltonian systems which are needed for the proof are recalled in section \ref{sec:floer_homology_of_asymptotically_linear_hamiltonian_systems}.
-If $z_0\in\Fix\phi^1_H$, denote by $\HFloc_*\left(H,z_0\right)$ the local Floer homology of the fixed point with respect to the generating Hamiltonian $H$ (subsection \ref{sub:local_floer_homology}).

-\begin{prop} Let $\phi$ be an ALHD whose linear map at infinity $\phi_\infty\in\Sp(2n)$ is non-degenerate and unitary.
-Assume that $\phi$ has finitely many fixed points and that the set of primitive periods of periodic points of $\phi$ is also finite. \begin{enumerate}[label=(\alph*)] \item There exists an increasing sequence of prime numbers $(p_j)_{j\in\bN}$ such that \begin{enumerate}[label=(\arabic*)] \item For every $j$, it holds that $\det\left(\phi^{p_j}_\infty-\bI\right)\neq 0$. \item $p_{j+m}-p_j=o(p_j)$. \end{enumerate} \item There exists an asymptotically quadratic Hamiltonian $H$ with $\phi=\phi^1_H$, and for every fixed $m\in\bN$ a sequence of asymptotically quadratic Hamiltonians $\left(F_{j,m}\right)_{j\in\bN}$ such that, denoting
+If $z_0\in\Fix\phi^1_H$, denote by $\HFloc_*\left(H,z_0\right)$ the local Floer homology of the fixed point with respect to the generating Hamiltonian $H$.
+The reader unfamiliar with this object may consult section \ref{sub:local_floer_homology} for some of its properties and some references to the literature. \begin{prop} Let $\upphi$ be a rapidly asymptotically linear Hamiltonian diffeomorphism whose linear map at infinity $\upphi_\infty$ is non-degenerate and unitary. \begin{enumerate}[label=(\alph*)] \item There exists an increasing sequence of prime numbers $(p_j)_{j\in\bN}$ and a constant $\nu_\infty>0$ such that \begin{enumerate}[label=(\arabic*)] \item For every $j$, it holds that